NMI DF.1945-122 is badly damaged and crudely repaired at the base of the soundbox and at the treble end of the neck. Some of the tuning pins are bent.

 The lowest two tuning pin holes on the neck are blocked in by an unknown substance, possibly wooden dowels, or possibly broken pin shafts.
 It is hard to estimate the number of strings at different stages in the harp’s life.
 In the absence of proper documentation, technical drawings and CT-scans, this simple diagram attempts to clarify the situation:

 The harp has the 2 lowest tuning-pin holes blocked, plus 34 extant pins, plus one empty hole (no. 34 from the bass).
 This hole is filled with a 35th pin in old photos.
 So there are a total of 37 tuning pin holes.
+However the very highest tuning pin position seems to be a later addition.
+At the moment I am thinking there were possibly 36 tuning pins originally.

 Many of the tuning pins are bent, perhaps from the impacts which caused the damage to the wood.